Social

 Chairperson of the Sustainability Committee

-Initiatives for Specific Issues
+Policies for Responding to Specific Issues

-Rights of Indigenous Peoples
+- Policy on Rights of Indigenous Peoples

-We strive to respect the human rights and cultures of indigenous peoples by complying with all applicable laws and regulations of the countries and regions in which we conduct our business activities as well as by respecting relevant international standards such as the United Nations Declaration on the Rights of Indigenous Peoples, the Convention concerning Indigenous and Tribal Peoples in Independent Countries (ILO Convention: C169), and the principle of "free, prior and informed consent (FPIC).
+- We strive to respect the human rights and cultures of indigenous peoples by complying with all applicable laws and regulations of the countries and regions in which we conduct our business activities as well as by respecting relevant international standards such as the United Nations Declaration on the Rights of Indigenous Peoples, the Convention concerning Indigenous and Tribal Peoples in Independent Countries (ILO Convention: C169), and the principle of "free, prior and informed consent (FPIC).

-Activities of Security Personnel
+- Policy on Activities of Security Personnel

-When advancing business activities around the world, we hire security companies to ensure the safety of these business activities.
+- When advancing business activities around the world, we hire security companies to ensure the safety of these business activities.
 We recognize that security operations pose a risk of potential human rights violations through the use of force, so when appointing a security company, we comply with relevant local laws and regulations in the countries and regions in which we conduct our business activities, and select security companies based on relevant international standards such as the Voluntary Principles on Security and Human Rights, UN Code of Conduct for Law Enforcement Officials, and the Principles on the Use of Force and Firearms by Law Enforcement Officials.

 Goals and Targets